autocore-ai/AutowareAuto/docs/howto/unit-testing.md

 thoroughly described testing system

-# Why testing {#how-to-write-tests-and-measure-coverage-why-testing}
+# Importance of testing {#how-to-write-tests-and-measure-coverage-importance-of-testing}

 Dynamic and static testing methods make Autoware.Auto reliable and robust, helping us to perform anomaly detection and handling that would otherwise be difficult to find.
-Through testing, in Autoware.Auto we can estimate the number of Heisenbugs, and find and eliminate [undefined behaviours](https://blog.regehr.org/archives/1520) for which C and C++ languages are known.
+Through testing in Autoware.Auto, we can estimate the number of Heisenbugs, and find and eliminate [undefined behaviours](https://blog.regehr.org/archives/1520) for which C and C++ languages are known.